nottinghamcollege/HTML-Email-Boilerplate-Redux/README.md

 ## Usage:

 Our boilerplate is split into two versions, stable and experimental.
-There are two variants of the stable boilerplate and one version of the experimental boilerplate.
+There are two variants of the stable boilerplate and one variant of the experimental boilerplate.

 * [Stable with guidelines](https://raw.githubusercontent.com/centralcollegenottingham/html-email-boilerplate-redux/master/htmlemail-boilerplate-stable-with-guidelines.html) - Commented version for guideline purposes
 * [Stable without guidelines](https://raw.githubusercontent.com/centralcollegenottingham/html-email-boilerplate-redux/master/htmlemail-boilerplate-stable-without-guidelines.html) - Version to use in live email campaigns